 Lucy Turner is a PhD candidate in Historical Musicology at Columbia University, where she began in 2016.
 Originally from North Carolina, she holds a Bachelor of Music degree in violin performance with a concentration in musicology from Vanderbilt University’s Blair School of Music.
 At Vanderbilt, she completed an honors thesis entitled "Music in a Familiar Accent: Linguistic Rhythm as Nationalist Sentiment in Sibelius, Enescu, and Janáček."
 She also holds a Master of Music degree in violin performance from Boston University.

-At Columbia, Lucy teaches Masterpieces of Western Music in the Core curriculum, where she enjoys introducing students to the historical, artistic, and cultural complexity surrounding Western art music.
-She also currently serves as the Finance and Administration Officer for the music department’s Organization of Music Graduate Students (OMGS).
+At Columbia, Lucy has taught Masterpieces of Western Music in the Core curriculum, where she enjoys introducing students to the historical, artistic, and cultural complexity surrounding Western art music.
+She also served as the Finance and Administration Officer for the music department’s Organization of Music Graduate Students (OMGS) for 2020.
+For the 2021-22 academic year, she is the Teaching Assistant for the undergraduate History of Western Music courses.

 Lucy’s research focuses on Classical instrumental forms, early Austro-German Romanticism, manuscript studies, and the music of Beethoven, particularly aesthetics and meaning in the string quartets.
+She has presented at conferences in the United States and Europe and will present her paper “Untangling Fugato: Learned Style as Improvisatory Topic” at the 2021 meeting of the American Musicological Society.
+Her article “‘So Here I Am, in the Middle Way’: The Autograph of the ‘Harp’ Quartet and the Expressive Domain of Beethoven’s Second Maturity” was published in The New Beethoven: Evolution, Analysis, Interpretation (University of Rochester Press, 2020).
 She is currently at work on her dissertation, titled “Rethinking Beethoven’s Middle Style: Form, Time, and Disruption in the Chamber Works of 1806-15” under the supervision of Prof. Elaine Sisman.
-Her article “‘So Here I Am, in the Middle Way’: The Autograph of the ‘Harp’ Quartet and the Expressive Domain of Beethoven’s Second Maturity” is forthcoming in The New Beethoven: Evolution, Analysis, Interpretation (University of Rochester Press, 2020).